Make Your Office Space More Creative

 How to Make an Office Space More Creative?

-Here are some ways to help make your workspace more creative:
+Here are some ways to help make your office more creative:

 1).
 Bring in the light & add natural touches: nothing makes an area more creative than by incorporating the light.
 In fact, natural light is one of the best ways to improve creativity and wellbeing.
 This can be done by allowing available natural light into the room.
 You don’t have to flood the room with natural light; this can be counterproductive.
 Instead, allow in just the right amount of light to keep the area bright.
 You can control the amount of natural light with creative window treatments such as blinds or curtains.
 This not only controls the light, but also makes the room cooler in the summer when the sun is especially bright.